thenikso/angular-flo/readme.md

  TODO
 ```

-The `flo-network` directive can now be used to specify networks directly in the HTML file using the [FPB]() domain-specific language.
+The `flo-network` directive can then be used to specify networks directly in the HTML file using the [FPB]() domain-specific language.

 ```
  <flo-network name="salute"